Meetings don't have to suck.

 To run better meetings with your team:

-- Be choosy about your meetings.
 Not all meetings are created alike, so be selective about what your team spends time meeting about.
-For example, if your team spends too long discussing project updates every day, consider setting up a standup meeting for through team chat.
+For example, if your team spends too long discussing project updates every day, consider setting up a standup meeting for that through team chat.
 It is more efficient, and frees up time you can spend on reflection & improvement meetings that actually improve your team’s cohesion.

-- Be intentional with meeting spaces.
 Conference rooms can be intimidating and isolating.
-Host the meeting in a breakroom, outside on a park bench, or even in an open distraction-free space within the office.
+Host the meeting in a break room, outside on a park bench, or even in an open distraction-free space within the office.

-- Stick to an agenda.
-To prevent off-topic discussions that lead to long and frustrating meetings, clearly define an agenda for the meeting and stick to it.
+To prevent off-topic discussions that lead to long and frustrating meetings, define a clear agenda for the meeting and stick to it.
 Effective meetings begin and end with an agenda.

-- Use brain-writing, not brainstorming.
 Meetings that are set up solely to think about new ideas are generally rambling, long, and unproductive.
-In these situations, get a set of sticky pads, and ask people to write down their ideas - one on each sticky note.
+In these situations, get a set of sticky pads, and ask people to write down their ideas—one on each sticky note.
 Put the notes up on a wall where everyone can see them, and ask people to pick out their top 2-3 ideas (not their own ideas!).
 This helps people actually think about getting some good ideas in, and prevents the boss’s opinion from having disproportionate weight.

-- Set the stage for more to come.
 Create a signature conclusion that includes a call to action to motivate employees and perhaps shift the mood after heavy discussions.
 Inform team members about expected deliverables or information to keep things flowing smoothly and on schedule in future meetings.
-Finally, solicit feedback from attendees about the new changes to your meetings - to determine effectiveness and gain clarity for the direction of meetings to come.
+Finally, solicit feedback from attendees about the new changes to your meetings—to determine effectiveness and gain clarity for the direction of meetings to come.

-The window of time after a meeting is an opportunity for managers to create and build trust within the team, and trust building is an essential component of building great team culture.
+The window of time after a meeting is an opportunity for managers to create trust and confer autonomy, and building trust is an essential component of building great team culture.
 When team members trust you to have their back and further their progress and productivity instead of detracting from it, they go above and beyond to achieve and exceed expectations.